Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Introduction

 Additionally, we thoroughly discuss open challenges (\coloredref{sec:challenges}), proposing a clear taxonomy that categorizes these challenges into five major areas: Context Understanding, Complex Reasoning, Adaptation \& Learning, Evaluations, and Ethical \& Safety Issues.
 Finally, we summarize key insights, reflect on overarching themes, and provide perspectives on future directions in a dedicated conclusion (\coloredref{sec:conclusion}).

-To the best of our knowledge, this survey is the first to provide an extensive landscape of multi-turn LLM interactions, covering tasks, real-world applications, evaluation methods, improvement strategies, and critical open challenges.
+To the best of our knowledge, this survey is the first to organize multi-turn LLM interaction through a task-oriented taxonomy that jointly covers instruction-following and conversational-engagement settings while coupling that taxonomy with harmonized benchmark tables, improvement methods, and open challenges across seven application subdomains.